-According to Bee Vang, the Hmong actors were isolated from the rest of the cast and crew.
+According to Bee Vang, the Hmong actors for this film were isolated from the rest of the cast and crew.
 According to Vang, efforts by the Hmong actors to correct the portrayal of Hmong traditions were ignored.
-Vang has also refuted claims that the Hmong actors were encouraged to improvise.
-According to Vang, when he tried to improvise Clint Eastwood told him to "stick to the script".
-Vang also stated that the cast and crew had a baseball game but the Hmong actors were not invited.
-It was assumed that the Hmong actors were immigrants and did not know about baseball.
-But Vang states that the majority of the Hmong actors were US natives.
-Vang later participated in a parody of the film, "Thao Does Walt", in which Vang played an elderly Hmong man to a teenage Caucasian boy, highlighting perceived racial stereotyping in the original scene.
+He has also refuted claims that the Hmong actors were encouraged to improvise.
+According to Vang, when he tried to improvise, Clint Eastwood told him to "stick to the script."
+Vang also stated that the cast and crew had attended a baseball game, but the Hmong actors were not invited.
+It was assumed that the Hmong actors were immigrants and did not know about baseball, but the majority of the Hmong actors were U.S. natives.
+Bee Vang later participated in a parody of the film, "Thao Does Walt," in which he played an elderly Hmong man to a teenage Caucasian boy, highlighting perceived racial stereotyping in the original scene.

 On Walt's birthday, before his family arrives, he reads his horoscope to his dog, Daisy.
-"Your birthday today...this year you have to make a choice between two life paths.
+"Your birthday today...this year, you have to make a choice between two life paths.
 Second chances come your way.
 Extraordinary events culminate in what might seem to be an anti-climax."
-This could pretty much sum up the events of the film: Walt chooses between doing nothing or helping Thao when he's being harassed by his cousin's gang; the "second chances" could refer to leaving behind his racist attitudes (to some degree, at least) and spending time with Thao, Sue, and their family and friends; and, of course, the ending, where Thao and perhaps the audience may expect Walt to go out in a blaze of glory instead of his self-sacrifice to have the gang members jailed for his murder.
+This could sum up the events of the film: Walt chooses between doing nothing or helping Thao when he is being harassed by his cousin's gang, the "second chances" could refer to leaving behind his racist attitudes (to some degree, at least) and spending time with Thao, Sue, and their family and friends? and, of course, the ending, where Thao and perhaps the audience may expect Walt to go out in a blaze of glory, instead of his self-sacrifice to have the gang members jailed for his murder.